hemanth2004/nat_wec_rec/README.md

 Each client was assigned a virtual Ethernet interface and connected to the router’s bridge (vbr).
 The clients were assigned IPs in 192.168.10.0/24, and default routes were set via the router’s bridge IP (192.168.10.1).

-4. Port Forwarding and Security \[BONUS\]:
+4. Port Forwarding and Outbound Traffic control \[BONUS\]:

 Forwarded incoming HTTP (port 80) traffic on the router to client1’s web server.
-The difference between receiving it at an IP and receiving it at an IP:PORT type address is that the latter lets you explicitly direct packets to a service/process.
 Also configured iptables rules to only allow outgoing traffic on HTTP (port 80) and HTTPS (port 443), while dropping all other outgoing packets for security.
-Although ICMP works for testing purposes.
+Even ICMP packets that support the ping command.

 ## Challenges Faced

 1. Faced issues with getting access to internet from within from the main enp0s3 interface on my Virtual Machine.
 2. Figuring out that setting up two NATs is the way to make the intermediate router namespace into an actual router was pretty challenging, else the root namespace can only be the router.
-3. Facing challenges with packet filtering of outgoing packets.
-For example, something like SSH still works from client1 and client2 despite having iptable rules that essentially state 'DROP ALL PACKETS', 'ALLOW ONLY TCP PACKETS WITH PORT 80 and 443'.
+3. Faced challenges with packet filtering of outgoing packets.
+The actual firewall is to be placed in the path between router's "public IP" interface and the virtual switch interface.
-4. Learning what port forwarding even is and why its hekpful was an experience.
+4. Learning what port forwarding is, how web servers work and why port forwarding helpful was an experience.

 ## Bonus Tasks
 1. Completed port forwarding to client1's web server